whaliendev/mergebot/README.md

 ## MergeBot

-A platform of Semi-strucutred merge conflict resolution for C/C++ code.
+A platform of semi-strucutred merge conflict resolution for C/C++ code.
 It internally uses MergeSyn (syntactic + synthesis) to recommend solutions for resolving C/C++ merge conflicts.
 This algorithm leverages [GLR parsing](https://tree-sitter.github.io/tree-sitter/) and the widely adopted [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) to implement a semi-structured merging approach for C/C++.
 Additionally, it employs a method based on program synthesis and predefined rules as a more fine-grained supplement.

 ### Features